Modern web browsers are amazing pieces of software.

 Just remember that you’ll need to switch back to your actual printer before attempting to print your next hard-copy document.

-And remember, as I mentioned above, this also works with most other web browsers even though the steps might vary just a slight bit (you’ll easily figure it out).
+And also remember, as I mentioned above, this also works with most other web browsers even though the steps might vary just a slight bit (you’ll easily figure it out).

 Simply press Ctrl+P and look for a Print to PDF option (it might be worded a a little differently but you’ll recognize it when you see it).